 - Reduce the numbers, halt reproduction.
 Prune ALL affected leaves before briskly (but carefully) hosing down the plant.
 Spraying with a mix of 9:1 alcohol:water will kill any remaining mites.
 You can also try the following essential oils mixed with water: eucalyptus, lemon, rosemary, peppermint or cinnamon.
 Don’t be shy with the dose but don’t get any on the buds – oils can really affect the finished flavor.

 - Use mite predators.
 These are a fully natural way to solve the issue and you won’t need any additional sprays or treatments.
 They can be a little costly and you might find shipping a bit slow, but if you can get them, use them.
 If you have a spider mite problem, hire a spider mite killer!

 - Alternate.
 You can also alternate between the two… spray your lemon, peppermint, whichever mix you have chosen.
 Wait 48hrs, apply the beneficial mite predators.
 Then don’t spray again for at least week.
 Repeat until the infestation has been completely eradicated.

 How do I stop spider mites from coming back?

 Getting rid of the mites is only half the job, keeping them from returning is just as important.
 Take these steps and you’ll give yourself the best chance of preventing spider mites from coming back.

 - Do not re-use soil from plants that have been infested before.

-- Quarantine new plants before bringing it to the grow room.
+- Quarantine new plants before bringing to the grow room.

-- Keep the environment unideal to spider mites – with low temperatures and high humidity.
+- Maintain an environment hostile to spider mites – low temperature, high humidity.